stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     $config
 );
 $tagId = 3; // int | The ID of the tag.
-$includeprocessModels = saepe; // string | Will add process models to the response
+$includeprocessModels = dolores; // string | Will add process models to the response
 $includeprocessModelsCount = 1; // int | Will add process models count to the response

 try {